hbhfly/cloud-commerce-datahub-sample-setup/README.md

 ### Add Optional Pre-complied Extensions

 Pre-compiled extensions are extensions such as Marketplace extensions.
-These extensions are added to the lib folder.
+If needed, these extensions are added to the lib folder.

 1. Open the config folder.
 2. Open lib folder.